exadel-inc/esl/README.md

 0. Preconditions:
    - Make sure you have all needed polyfills to support browsers from your browser-support list.
    See [Browser support & Polyfills](https://github.com/exadel-inc/esl/blob/HEAD/docs/BROWSER_SUPPORT.md) for details.
-   - Use bundler to build your project.
+   - Use a bundler to build your project.
 Currently, only ES6 modules are available for consumption.

 1. Install [esl npm dependency](https://www.npmjs.com/package/@exadel/esl):
     ```